-- A. A dividing fence constructed of galvanised or PVC coated rail-less link mesh, chain mesh or steel mesh to a height of 1800 millimetres all supported by galvanised iron posts of a minimum diameter of 30 millimetres spaced at no more than 3000 millimetres centres and sunk in the ground a minimum of 600 millimetres encased in concrete with a minimum diameter of 150 millimetres, except with respect to the front setback area. - B. A dividing fence of fibre reinforced cement sheet constructed to the specifications referred to in Schedule 2, except with respect to the front setback area. - C. A dividing fence constructed of metal sheeting when supported on posts and rails provided that it is used behind a building line and is of a minimum height of 1800 millimetres. - D. Fences of timber, brick, stone or concrete constructed to the specifications referred to in Schedule 2, except with respect to the front setback area.
+- A. A dividing fence constructed of galvanised or PVC coated rail-less link mesh, chain mesh or steel mesh to a height of 1800 millimetres no greater than 2400 millimetres all supported by galvanised iron posts of a minimum diameter of 30 millimetres spaced at no more than 3000 millimetres centres and sunk in the ground a minimum of 600 millimetres encased in concrete with a minimum diameter of 150 millimetres, except with respect to the front setback area. - B. A dividing fence of fibre reinforced cement sheet constructed to the specifications referred to in Schedule 2, except with respect to the front setback area. - C. A dividing fence constructed of aluminium-metal sheeting when supported on posts and rails provided that it is used behind a building line and is of a minimum height of 1800 millimetres but no greater than 2400 millimetres. - D. Fences of timber, brick, stone or concrete constructed to the specifications referred to in Schedule 2, except with respect to the front setback area.